Dario-Maglio/Dario-Maglio/README.rst

 What I can say about myself - in general
 ----------------------------------------

-Living seems to me as continuously (and discontinuously) **changing perspective about the world**, trying to catch the harmony between an uncountable number of relationships, **forever looking for a permanent centre of gravity**.
-The existence of such a final picture is not guaranteed, but the game of survivance - driven by natural selection - has made us capable of enjoying learning, while playing with the world's building blocks.
+Living seems like a continuous **change of perspective about the world**, trying to capture the harmony among an uncountable number of relationships, and  **always looking for a permanent center of gravity**.
+Its existence is not guaranteed, but the game of survival - driven by natural selection - has made us capable of enjoying learning, playing with the building blocks of the world.

 With this in mind, I like to read books, watch movies and listen to music to experience and understand something little and new about life.
 I really enjoy the works of Milan Kundera, Federico Fellini and Franco Battiato, just to mention some.
 I keep track of my updates and make lists of related items with several apps, which also help me discover and share.
-I also like to learn to speak new languages and play musical instruments.
+I also like to learn new languages and play musical instruments.
 Sometimes I play chess and Go with my friends.
 Finally, I love to hike in natural landscapes.
-I'm addicted to them, espresso and spontaneity.
+I'm addicted to the beauty of nature, espresso and spontaneity.

 Links to some of the above mentioned apps:
 """"""""""""""""""""""""""""""""""""""""""